 \section{Conclusions}

 In this work, we proposed two wireless-fronthaul based architectures for cell-free massive MIMO systems where the fronthaul link is operating at a higher band (e.g., mmWave) compared to the access band (e.g., sub-6GHz).
 We formulated the end-to-end data rate optimization problems for these architectures based on user-centric AP grouping.
 Then, we developed efficient transmission and resource allocation strategies that can achieve near-optimal performance.
 Simulation results showed that the proposed architectures can achieve data rates that approach the optimal rates obtained with optical fiber-based fronthaul with reasonable assumptions on the number or CPU antennas, coverage area, number of users, etc. The results also showed that these architecture are capable of supporting large numbers of APs under realistic fronthaul bandwidth requirements.
 For the future work, it is interesting to develop more advanced fronthaul beamforming solutions using hybrid analog/digital architectures.
-It is also interesting to investigate the design of machine learning based adaptive AP grouping and beamforming optimization approaches for the proposed wireless-fronthaul based cell-free massive MIMO architectures.
+In addition, more practical studies adopting more realistic cell-free constraints (e.g., pilot contamination), practical issues of the mmWave systems, and energy efficiency of the architecture are interesting directions for future extensions.
+Further, the design of machine learning based adaptive AP grouping and beamforming optimization approaches for the proposed wireless-fronthaul based cell-free massive MIMO architectures can be investigated.